-Ms. Williams serves on a number of advisory and planning committees such as The Executive Council of The National Coalition on Mental Health and Aging, the American Society on Aging’s (ASA) Mental Health and Aging Network editorial board, the NYC Adult Protective Services Advisory Council.
+Ms. Williams serves on advisory and planning committees including The Executive Council of The National Coalition on Mental Health and Aging, the American Society on Aging’s Mental Health and Aging Network editorial board, the NYC Adult Protective Services Advisory Council.
 She serves on the board of One Stop Senior Services, and has served as an adjunct lecturer at the Schools of Social Work at New York University and Hunter College.
 She has lectured and presented on geriatric mental health, veterans’ mental health, integrated care, and coalition development.
 She has co-authored reports, policy briefs, and articles, including a series of articles in Aging Well Magazine.
 She is also a blogger for the Huffington Post.